GMC Account Suspended? 5 Reasons & Fixes

 What Google Considers Misrepresentation

-Google flags misrepresentation when they believe your store isn't being honest or transparent.
-This includes:
+Google flags misrepresentation when they believe your store isn't being honest or transparent with customers.
+This covers a wide range of issues:

 Business identity issues: